Zénaïde Alexeïevna Ragozin

-Zénaïde Alexeïevna Ragozin (1834 - 1924) was a Russian-American author.
+Zénaïde Alexeïevna Ragoz(in)a (1834 - 1924) - famous Russian (Ukrainian) and American author, researcher, philosoph, scientist, writer, researcher of Ukrainian, Cossack origin.

 Biography

-She was educated in Russia.
+She was born and educated in Imperial Russia in the Family with Cossack roots from the lands of historical Cossack Kingdom, modern Ukraine.

 She had no regular education, but studied by herself.
 After traveling widely for several years in Europe, in 1874 she emigrated to the United States.
 She was a member of the American Oriental Society, of the Société Ethnologique and Athénée Oriental, of Paris, and the Victoria Institute, London.

 Works

 In the Story of the Nations series: